Author: Elanor Lawrence

 Genre: YA dystopia

 When I open my eyes, I’m in Paris.
-I know this because the Eiffel tower is right ahead of me, a stark contrast to the white skyscrapers surrounding it.
+The Eiffel tower is ahead of me, a stark contrast to the white skyscrapers around it.
 It seems smaller than when I saw it last.
 Maybe the skyscrapers are taller.

-There are people all around me, most of them dressed in the traditional flowing garments.
+There are people all around, most of them dressed in the traditional flowing garments.
 When I look down, I’m wearing one, too.
 At least it’s purple.
 Purple makes everything so much better.

-“As far as I can see, we’re the only ones here,” Darius continues, staring at the satellite map on his wrist.
+“We’re the only ones here,” Darius continues, staring at the satellite map on his wrist.
 It’s disguised as an antique piece of jewellery called a watch, but really it shows the position of every human in the area.
-Our soldiers are blue.
-Their soldiers are red.
+American soldiers are blue.
+European soldiers are red.
 Ordinary citizens are grey.
 Right now the screen is covered in grey with two little blue dots and absolutely no red.
-This assignment is going to be easy.
+If I didn’t know better, I’d think that this assignment was easy.

 Darius and I start walking so we won’t seem as conspicuous.
-“We have to contact someone on the 27th storey of the Animate Art building.
-Probably some intelligence that’s too important to be sent over the nets.”
+“You have to contact someone on the 27th storey of the Animate Art building.”

-So, maybe not so easy.
+See?
+They’re being purposely vague.
 I’ve never been to the Animate Art building before, but I know all about it.
 They program the different styles of virtual reality there, all the ones the government deems appropriate.
-If our contact works there, he must be important.
+At home, that would mean top security, but here Animate Art is nothing but entertainment.

 In America, virtual reality is a way of war.